mJiyan/reactjs-blog/README.md

 # ReactJS Blog

-A boilerplate application built for CRUD operations.
+A boilerplate application developed with Hooks + Redux for CRUD operations.

-eslint
-prettier
-husky
-babel
-webpack
-jest
-fake-api
-redux-thunk
-hooks
+Tools that I used while developing the project are; Eslint, Prettier, Husky, Babel, Webpack, Jest, fake-api

 ## Table of Contents
 - [Project Overview](#projectoverview)